Next Beginners’ Series for Adults

 Benefits of Beginners’ Series

 - There’s safety in numbers: It can feel hard to be the only new person in a group.
-The Beginners’ Series means you’ll be surrounded by other beginners, which can feel less intimidating to some folks
+The Beginners’ Series means you’ll be surrounded by other beginners, which can feel less intimidating

 - Time to Plan: By signing up now for the Beginners’ Series, you give yourself the opportunity to have something coming up to look forward to!